hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syz_analysis.md

 This documentation will introduce some implement about syzkaller:
 1. Show you how fuzzer sent data to executor and how executor execute a syscall.
 2. The sequence of syscalls generation.
+3. User program minimize.
-3. About corpus.
+4. About corpus.
-4. About KCOV.
+5. About KCOV.

 ### Send progData to executor
 This section is about syz-fuzzer.